 Recently, with the consumer push toward embracing a healthy lifestyle, Walgreens purged its shelves of tobacco products.

 When their non-English-speaking customers had trouble reading their prescription pamphlets, Walgreens had them printed in 14 different languages.

-When older patrons complained of not being able to read labels, Walgreens instituted larger print versions.
-In all of these cases, they listened and answered instead of guessing and hoping for the best.
+When older patrons complained about not being able to read labels, Walgreens instituted larger print versions.
+In all of these cases, they listened and answered, instead of guessing and hoping for the best.

 The Customer Disconnect

 Another common problem is the disconnect.
 You click an ad or a link on a page expecting one thing and getting something totally different — the exact opposite of a quick win.

 “So. we’ve established that the first step to take should be to set up a Roth IRA.”
 Clicking that link should take me to steps on how to do so, but instead I see this:

 See the disconnect?
 When a customer expects one thing, but is given something completely different, no matter how good that “different” thing is, it can make for a sour impression.